 Thanks much for any help!

-RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Chris Metzler 7 months ago
+RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Chris Metzler about 1 year ago

 Hi.
 Just a bump.
 Anyone with any ideas here?